 - ease of use

-The practicum coordinator will accept the grade from the on-site practicum supervisor as representing two-thirds of the final grade.
-The remaining one-third will be defined by the practicum coordinator based on the writing assignments.
-Note: be sure to remind the project supervisor to send a letter to the CS department chair that evaluates the work and recommends a grade.
-A grade reduction will be imposed in the event that project reports and/or the final report are submitted to the practicum coordinator after the due date.
-Due dates for reports are the first of each month in the period when the practicum is in progress.
+The practicum coordinator will accept the grade from the on-site practicum supervisor as representing one-half of the final grade.
+The remaining one-half will be defined by the practicum coordinator based on the writing assignments and oral presentation.
+Note: Remind your supervisor to provide the necessary evaluation of your work when it is complete.
+That evaluation must be provided using the online form that can be previewed here.
+A grade reduction will be imposed in the event that project reports are not submitted in the time-frame established by the practicum coordinator.

 6. Deadline for Approval

-The deadline for approval of a computer science practicum for the fall or spring semester is the last day of the second week of that semester.
+The deadline for approval of a computer science internship for the fall or spring semester is two weeks after the start of that semester.
 The deadline for a summer practicum is the last day of the first week of the first term of the summer semester.

 Notation: PS (practicum supervisor), PC (practicum coordinator).

 If the student receives a grade of Incomplete, unless an exception is granted, upon completion of the practicum the student’s final grade will be reduced by one full letter grade (e.g., A to B).
 If the status of the practicum remains incomplete at the end of the semester following the semester in which the student was registered for the practicum course, the automatic grade of ‘F’ will be allowed to stand.

 - The PS letter was not submitted on time.

 - There was an extended illness or emergency situation.